 Located in the mountainous central part of the state, The Red River Gorge is a canyon system near the Red River.
 It is a protected geological area attracting thousands of campers, rock climbers, and adventure seekers each year.

 Natural Bridge State Park is adjacent, and is one of the most beautiful hikes in the American south.
 Part of the Daniel Boone National Forest, this natural area offers stunning hikes, dramatic cliff-side views, and pristine forest.
 The greater Red River Gorge as a whole is also famous for its incomparable rock climbing.
 A final bonus is that the Gorge looks beautiful year round- especially in the spring and fall!

 5. Small Towns and Southern Hospitality

 Kentucky is home to many small towns that epitomize the American south.
 Walk through any little “map dot” town and you can find an old city hall, or some small local-run restaurants.
 You’re also bound to see some old barns slowly fading away, or meet friendly locals ready to serve some sweet tea.
 Small towns like Rabbit Hash in Northern Kentucky, or Augusta with its picturesque Victorian homes, can give you a little taste as to what you can find in any small town you stumble upon.

 Kentucky does small towns right!
 In fact, the extremely charming and beautiful little gem of Bardstown was recently named “the most beautiful small town in America”!
 Filled with stately old homes, and even a haunted tavern, it is the site of the official “Old Kentucky Home”.
-When musician Stephen Foster visited this site in 1852, he was inspired to write our great state anthem!
+Upon visiting this site in 1852, Stephen Foster was inspired to write our great state anthem!